HoangLong69/Smart-Traffic-Light/README.md

 This system not only improves traffic flow but also serves as a research platform for developing more advanced smart traffic solutions in the future.

 # Model Training on Local Computer
-The YOLOv5 model was trained locally on a low-performance computer with the following specifications:
+The YOLOv5 model was trained locally on a low-performance computer (my dad's computer =D) with the following specifications:

 - **CPU:** Intel Core i7 12700F
 - **RAM:** 32GB